faizalrf/documentation/streaming-mariadb-backlup.md

 sys	0m12.358s
 ```

-The best part is the backup size, as it's comoressed, it takes a lot less storage, 6.3GB vs 15GB.
+The best part is the backup size, as it's comoressed, it takes a lot less storage, 6.3GB vs 15GB for the traditional backup.

 ```
 [shell] du -h backup/